Devialet: Products

+Phantom

 Devialet produces a range of wireless speakers called "Phantom" along with a range of amplifiers known as "Expert Pro."
 The Phantom line is separated into two ranges, Phantom Premier and Phantom Reactor.
-The company also produces Gemini earbud wireless headphones and the company's home cinema soundbar sound system, the Dione.

 In June 2013, the company unveiled an updated version of its D-Premier amp changes (known as the Devialet 240) and two new lower-end versions, the Devialet 110 and Devialet 170.
 In late 2014, the company announced the release of its first speaker, the Devialet Phantom.
 The speaker was made available in Europe in early 2015.
 In June 2015, it raised €17.5 million ($20 million) in another round of funding led by previous investors.
 The purpose of this funding round was to bring the Phantom to the United States market.

 In June 2016, the company released an upgraded "Gold Phantom" speaker with 4,500 watts of power that was capable of producing sound volumes of up to 108 decibels.
 Later that year, it announced an "Immersive Theater System" that would make use of several Gold Phantoms.

 Devialet continued updating their line of amplifiers (now known as "Expert"), and in late 2016 it introduced the Expert PRO amplifier as a high-end option.
 The company also opened an outlet store in New York City.
-In November 2016, Devialet raised €100 million ($106 million) in a funding round led by Ginko Ventures, Foxconn, Jay-Z's Roc Nation, Andy Rubin's Playground Global, Groupe Renault, the Sharp Corporation, and Korelya Capital among others.

-In July 2017, Devialet announced a partnership with media company Sky, to create a sound system called the "Sky Soundbox."
-In October, it entered into a 10-year agreement with the Paris Opera to build a "sound discovery room" in the Palais Garnier.

 In November 2017, the company released an upgraded version of the original Phantom.
-The following month, it announced another partnership, this time with Renault to create a car audio system.
-It also demonstrated a prototype system in Renault's Symbioz concept car.

-In March 2018, Quentin Sannié stepped down as the company's CEO and was replaced by Frank Lebouchard, a move that had been planned months in advance.
-In October of that year, it announced the Phantom Reactor speaker.
+In October 2018, Devialet announced the Phantom Reactor speaker.
 As of 2018, the company maintains 160 patents for its technologies.

 In February 2019, Devialet and Free jointly released a TV set-top box with Devialet speakers.
 In November 2019, Devialet partnered with Huawei and unveiled a new specifically designed speaker, the Sound X.

 In January 2020, Devialet introduced the Soundform Elite speaker/phone charger designed with Belkin.

+Dione

+The company's home cinema soundbar sound system.

+Sound Joy

+Co-developed with Huawei and marketed by the Chinese company, this smart speaker was launched in 2022.

+Sky Soundbox

+Co-developed with Sky UK and released as an add-on for Sky Q TV packages.

+Devialet Mania

+In 2022, Devialet announced its first portable speaker.

+Gemini II

+The company also produces Gemini earbud wireless headphones.
+In September 2023, the company launched the second version of its pair of Gemini wireless earbuds.